 To get the CCS, you or your partner must:

-• Meet the residence rules.
-When submitting a subsidy claim, the residence rules state that to be eligible, you or your partner must be currrently living in Australia while also having any of the following:
+- Meet the residence rules.
+When submitting a subsidy claim, the residence rules state that to be eligible, you or your partner must be currently living in Australia while also having any of the following:

 Further to this, your child must:

-Once you’ve met the eligibility requirements for the CCS, you’ll then be assessed on the following criteria to determine how much you’re eligible for:
+Once you've met the eligibility requirements for the CCS, you'll be assessed on the following criteria to understand the child care subsidy calculated and how much you're eligible for.

 You can use our Child Care Subsidy Calculator to estimate how much assistance you could claim and your potential out-of-pocket expenses.
 Otherwise, you can read our dedicated blogs on the CCS rates and how to calculate the CCS if you'd like to learn more.